The Warning (band): Error

 The Warning performing at the Sound of Music in Burlington, Ontario in 2022.

 The band's third studio album, Error, comprising the six tracks from the Mayday EP plus "Money" and seven new songs, was released in June 2022.
-In July, they embarked on a U.S. tour supporting Halestorm and The Pretty Reckless and appearing at festivals like Burlington's Sound of Music Festival, Iceberg Alley, Summerfest, and Upheaval, before resuming their headlining tour in August.
+In July, they embarked on a U.S. tour supporting Halestorm and the Pretty Reckless and appearing at festivals like Burlington's Sound of Music Festival, Iceberg Alley, Summerfest, and Upheaval, before resuming their headlining tour in August.
 Later that year, they toured Canada while supporting Three Days Grace and opened a show for Guns N' Roses in their home city of Monterrey, Mexico.

 In the first half of 2023, the band supported Muse during several dates on the Will of the People World Tour in both Mexico and Europe.
 It was The Warning's first visit to Europe.
 In September 2023, they performed at the MTV Video Music Awards and, in the same month, they opened one show for Guns N' Roses during the We're F'N' Back!
 Tour.
 In October, the band celebrated their 10th anniversary with a concert at the Pepsi Center in Mexico City.

-In May of 2023, they released the first new single, "More", from their upcoming album.
-In spring 2024, they released five more singles from the upcoming album: "S!CK", "Hell You Call a Dream", "Qué Más Quieres", "Automatic Sun", and "Burnout".
+In May 2023, they released the first new single, "More", from their upcoming album.
+In spring 2024, they released five more singles from the upcoming album: "Sick", "Hell You Call a Dream", "Qué Más Quieres", "Automatic Sun", and "Burnout".
 The official music video for "Qué Más Quieres" debuted on MTV Live.
-The release of "Automatic Sun" was timed to coincide with the 2024 solar eclipse.
+The release of "Automatic Sun" coincided with the 2024 solar eclipse.
 In April 2024, they completed a second concert tour of Europe, this time as the headliner; all 19 stops of the tour were sold out.
 In June 2024, The Warning completed a Japanese tour at the invitation of Band-Maid.